 3. Sleep training DOES NOT break the “attachment bond” between baby and parents

 I have now taught well over 60 families sleep training programs for their little ones.
 And, I can tell you I have had some babies who cried a lot, some babies who cried a little bit.
 What I can say is that not a single family found that their bond with their child suffered.
 At the end of the process, their little one was the same bright and happy kid they started off with.
 But, just much better rested!
 If this is something that you’re concerned about when sleep training your baby, make sure to spend even more time cuddling, snuggling, playing, during the day time.
 Baby never minds getting a little extra attention from mom and/or dad 🙂

 Sleep training is not always the easiest process, and that’s why having a consultant to tell you what to do, and support you during the most challenging nights can be so important.
 But, if you are ready to take the steps to get your baby sleeping more independently, I hope that you can read this knowing that it can be an incredibly rewarding and empowering experience.

-IF YOU ARE READY TO START GETTING YOUR LITTLE ONE SLEEPING BETTER AND ON THEIR OWN THROUGH THE NIGHT, CONTACT ME OR SCHEDULE A FREE, 15 MINUTE PHONE CONSULTATION TO LEARN HOW I CAN HELP!
+IF YOU ARE READY TO START GETTING YOUR LITTLE ONE SLEEPING BETTER AND ON THEIR OWN THROUGH THE NIGHT, SCHEDULE A FREE, PHONE CONSULTATION TO LEARN HOW WE CAN HELP!